AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/marketing-automation/salesforce-marketing-cloud.md

 ---
-title: Connect Your Salesforce Marketing Cloud Account To Experience Platform Using the UI
+title: Connect Your Salesforce Marketing Cloud Account To Experience Platform Through the UI
-description: Learn how to connect your Salesforce Marketing Cloud account to Experience Platform using the UI.
+description: Learn how to connect your Salesforce Marketing Cloud account to Experience Platform through the UI.
 exl-id: 1d9bde60-31e0-489c-9c1c-b6471e0ea554
 ---
-# Connect your [!DNL Salesforce Marketing Cloud] account to Experience Platform using the UI
+# Connect your [!DNL Salesforce Marketing Cloud] account to Experience Platform through the UI

+>[!IMPORTANT]
+>
+>Custom object ingestion is currently not supported by the [!DNL Salesforce Marketing Cloud] source integration.

-This tutorial provides steps on how to connect your [!DNL Salesforce Marketing Cloud] account to Adobe Experience Platform using the UI.
+This tutorial provides steps on how to connect your [!DNL Salesforce Marketing Cloud] account to Adobe Experience Platform through the UI.

 ## Getting started